leobudima/elogii-blog/content/15-upcoming-trends-in-last-mile-delivery.md

 At the moment, Amazon is spearheading the revolution.
 In 2019, the company rolled out its [**free one-day delivery for Prime members**](https://www.cnbc.com/2019/06/03/amazon-starts-to-roll-out-free-one-day-delivery-for-prime-members.html).

 Even though we're still a long way away from widespread adoption, it will become a reality at one point thanks to technology.
 (Which will make it more affordable and easier to manage the supply chain)

+### Local in-house delivery

+Local SMBs were at the biggest risk in 2020.
+But also the greatest risk-takers.

+By adapting to survive and adding local delivery to their list of services, local businesses have tapped into the most efficient way of delivering goods and services to local consumers.
+And customers had greeted the decision with opened arms.

+The success of local delivery comes from three things: rapid fulfilment, low cost, and intimate knowledge of the local last-mile.

+That has meant the returns were quick, while the risk was zero since the chance of a failed delivery is almost impossible.

+The next step for SMBs is to plan multi-depot locations around their brick-and-mortar presence and treat their stores as warehouses.

+That allows you to create both an online and offline offer, which can lead to even more profit.

+###